Quae/greyveldt/culture/ikons/ikons.md

+### Ikons
-### Ikons are religious deifications or symbolic representation of luck, karma, or cosmic interference.
+#### Religious deifications or symbolic representation of luck, karma, or cosmic interference.
+Differentiated from deities in that they are not a single defined entity, but more of a thought or a concept.

 - [Aidoneus, bird and rhino representing the duality of death](https://github.com/Quae/greyveldt/blob/master/culture/ikons/aidoneus.md)
 - [The Avocado, representing promise, wealth, greed, generosity in turn, correlated to the state of the avocado](https://github.com/Quae/greyveldt/blob/master/culture/ikons/avocado.md)